openlibhums/memory-alpha/content/pages/support/plugins/books.md

 This page contains the following fields:

 - Title
-  - This is a required field.
+  This is a required field.

 - Description
-  - This is a required field.
+  This is a required field.

 - Pages

 - DOI
-  - Janeway will not automatically generate a DOI for individual chapters, these will need to be registered with Crossref manually.
+    Janeway will not automatically generate a DOI for individual chapters, these will need to be registered with Crossref manually.
 This can be done through the [Crossref website](https://apps.crossref.org/webDeposit/)

 - Number
-  - This is where the chapter number is set; this can be zero for prelims, appendices etc.
+  This is where the chapter number is set; this can be zero for
+    prelims, appendices etc.

 - Date embargo

 - Date published

 - Sequence
-  - This will determine in what order the chapters are displayed.
+  This will determine in what order the chapters are displayed.
     This field will autofill and chapters will appear in the order they were added to Janeway, but this can be edited through this field.
 This is a required field.

 - Contributors
-  - This is where contributors to chapters can be selected, for them to appear their details need to have been entered in the ‘Contributors’ fields through the Book Details dashboard.
+  This is where contributors to chapters can be selected, for them
+    to appear their details need to have been entered in the **Contributors** fields through the **Book details** dashboard.

 - Licence information

 - Keywords
-  - This is currently a list from which keywords can be selected.
+  This is currently a list from which keywords can be selected.
-    This will be updated in the future.

 ## Importing books

-You can import the metadata for multiple monographs into Janeway at once using the ‘import books’ option.
+You can import the metadata for multiple monographs into Janeway at once using the **Import books** option.
 This is commonly used for migrations.

 Metadata can be imported using a .csv file encoded in UTF-8 [^1] with certain headers.
 An example import with pre-prepared headers is coming soon.